tannerdino/F2P/Guides/F2P_Iron_Guide.md

 Hill Giants give decent laws, nats, and gp.
 They give decent combat XP/hr, and extremely good prayer XP.
 Hill Giants also have a giant boss: [Obor](https://oldschool.runescape.wiki/w/Obor).
 Obor is the key reason why hill giants have decent laws, nats, and gp.
 Unlike Moss Giants, Hill Giants do not have a good wilderness spot; in addition, Giant keys in the wilderness are a 1/60 chance compared to the 1/56.475 chance of mossy keys.
 This is okay, however, because Hill Giants at [Desert Plateau](https://oldschool.runescape.wiki/w/Desert_Plateau) are really good.
 Desert Plateau has 7 Hill Giant spawns, as well as 5 bone spawns that take 100 ticks each to respawn; that means if you were to pick up those bone spawns perfectly during hill giant killing, it'd be an additional 1350 prayer XP/hr, just from the bone spawns alone.
 Alternatively, you could do Hill Giants in the [Edgeville Dungeon](https://oldschool.runescape.wiki/w/Edgeville_Dungeon#Southern), which is good for using giant keys during trips; however, theres more people there and the Hill Giants are more spread-out

 ### Formulas & Solutions
+The question arises: What is the best monster to kill?
+The solution is quite simple actually, it's a mix of Ogresses and Hill Giants.
+42.54% Ogresses, 57.46% Hill Giants to be exact.

+First, we need to figure out which skills are worth to spend laws on.
+For a rough estimate, we can look at the increase in xp/hr per law used.
+Rc: 0.00% (0.25% - 0.44% UIM & HCIM)
+Smith: ~0.30% (0.33% UIM)
+Crafting: ~3.00%
+Keep in mind, in order to precisely find the answer, we'd need to look at hours saved per law, which is a lot of math work as a lot of skills depend on each other.
+A rough estimate gives us enough evidence to assume that smithing and crafting are prioritized over runecrafting, assuming you play efficiently on a normal ironman account.
+On UIM's and HCIM's, prioritizing runecrafting over smithing doesn't lose you a significant amount of time, compared to how much time you lose on a normal iron.
+This is mainly due to the passive magic xp from smithing.

+Assuming smithing and crafting are a priority, we need to find the laws needed.
+However, this isn't simple because depending on what monster we kill, the 0 time craft and smith affects the laws needed.

 ![Bigformula](https://user-images.githubusercontent.com/61213166/117911432-c8073780-b2ab-11eb-8951-7dc6c4680ea1.png)